yuanyan/barium/README.md

 ## Installation

-The easiest way to use `react-stylist` is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), etc).
+The easiest way to use `barium` is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), etc).

-You can also use the standalone build by including `dist/react-stylist.js` in your page.
+You can also use the standalone build by including `dist/barium.js` in your page.
 If you use this, make sure you have already included React, and it is available as a global variable.

 ```
-npm install react-stylist --save
+npm install barium --save
 ```

 ## Usage

 ```
-var Stylist = require('react-stylist');
+var Barium = require('barium');
 var Example = React.createClass({
     styles: {
         '.btn': {